ShivamB25/Project-Asclepius/script.md

 - "Now I’m building a timeline.
 Think of it as one story for each patient—notes, labs, and demographics woven together so the model can read the full context."
 - "Because we flatten the JSON right in SQL, analysts down the line open clean tables, not messy blobs."

-**Say this to hit the rubric:** "Judges, note that this is pure BigQuery SQL calling Gemini—clean implementation and core BigQuery AI usage with no outside services."
+**Quick aside:** "All pure BigQuery SQL calling Gemini—clean implementation, no outside services needed."

 **Pause/Check:** Confirm the table populated before moving to Stage 3.